swift-server/guides/heroku.md

 ### Set Buildpack

-Set the buildpack to teach heroku how to deal with swift, the vapor-communnity buildpack has all the necessary setup for a swift project.
+Set the buildpack to teach Heroku how to deal with swift, the vapor-communnity buildpack isn't vapor specific, and has all the necessary setup for *any swift project*.

 ```bash